The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-Each team working on a product or project, regardless of its methodology or operating framework, often estimated the time for task development.
+Each team working on a product or project, regardless of its methodology or operating framework, often estimates the time for task development.

-Many teams around the world, especially following traditional Waterfall project management methodologies, use the exact fixed time to estimate the time required to develop tasks.
+Many teams around the world, especially following traditional Waterfall project management methodologies, use an exactly fixed time to estimate the period required to develop tasks.

 Modern product development and project management have, to some extent, found that when tasks are estimated using fixed time, these estimates often turn out to be inaccurate.

 Product management has developed more flexible approaches to time estimation.
-Agile-oriented systems have demonstrated an advantage over fixed-time estimates, in which each task and every effort must be estimated with the exact amount of money and hours worked.
+Agile-oriented systems have demonstrated an advantage over fixed-time estimates, in which each task and every effort must have an exact budget and working hours.

-Slowly and difficultly, many businesses around the world suffered inaccuracies and blamed their project managers.
-Project managers criticized the development teams.
+Slowly and with difficulty, many businesses around the world suffer inaccuracies and blame their project managers.
+Project managers on their end criticize the development teams.

 This inaccurate approach often leads to stress and failed planning.

 Scrum teams are less likely to encounter such problems because they rarely use task scheduling, indicating exact development time, measured in days, hours, or minutes.

 Relatively estimating the time to complete tasks is an approach that can reduce stress and give you a general idea of time, instead of estimating with precision.